Stephen P. Rogers

 Recent Blog Posts

-- by Stephen Rogers For many years beginning in the early 1980s, collection managers in Carnegie Museum of Natural History’s Section of Birds began keeping a spread wing and sometimes a tail for many …Read More »
+- For many years beginning in the early 1980s, collection managers in Carnegie Museum of Natural History’s Section of Birds began keeping a spread wing and sometimes a tail for many of the skeletons …Read More »

 - by Patrick McShea Where timber rattlesnakes are concerned, the scientific collections at Carnegie Museum of Natural History have more specimens than any other museum in the world.
 Of the more than 207,000 preserved …Read More »

 - by Kaylin Martin Tucked away under the public galleries of Carnegie Museum of Natural History are thousands of glass jars containing decades of collecting efforts.
 This collection space, known as the Alcohol House, …Read More »

 - By Steve Rogers The National Taxidermists Association met at Seven Springs in early June and Carnegie Museum of Natural History Collection Manager Stephen Rogers was invited to give a seminar on the early …Read More »

 - How did word get around about Carnegie Museum of Natural History before Facebook, Twitter, and Snapchat?
 Postcards of course!
 Steve Rogers, our collection manager of Section of Birds and Section of Amphibians and …Read More »

 Daley, K., S. P. Rogers, and D. S. Wood.
 1988 The effects of chemicals used in specimen preparation on the colors of bird plumage.
 Paper presented by D. S. Wood at the 106th Stated Meeting of the American Ornithologist’s Union, 15-18 August 1988, University of Arkansas, Fayetteville. (based on an unpublished manuscript: Rogers, S. P. and K. Daley The effect of preparation and preservation chemicals on plumage color and condition.
 Carnegie Museum of Natural History.
 23 pp.)